Roy Nelson: Bellator MMA

 In May 2017, it was announced that Nelson's contract with the UFC had expired in April and that he had a signed multi-fight contract with Bellator MMA.

 In his debut Nelson faced Javy Ayala at Bellator 183 on September 23, 2017.
 He won the fight by unanimous decision in what was his first non-UFC related match in nearly 8 years.

 Nelson faced Matt Mitrione in the quarterfinal round of the Bellator Heavyweight World Grand Prix Tournament at Bellator 194 on February 16, 2018.
 He lost the fight via majority decision.

 Nelson was expected to face Mirko Cro Cop in a rematch at Bellator 200 on May 25, 2018.
 However, the bout was scrapped during the week leading up to the event as Cro Cop pulled out of the fight citing an injury.

 Nelson faced Sergei Kharitonov in the Bellator 207 co-main event on October 12, 2018.
 He lost the fight via knockout in round one.

-The rematch against Mirko Cro Cop eventually took place on February 16, 2019 at Bellator 216.
+The rematch against Mirko Cro Cop eventually took place on February 16, 2019, at Bellator 216.
 Nelson lost the fight by unanimous decision.

 Nelson faced Valentin Moldavsky at Bellator 244 on August 21, 2020.
 He lost the fight by unanimous decision.

 On October 27, 2020, it was revealed that Nelson had been released from his Bellator MMA contract.

+Gamebred Fighting Championship

+Nelson headlined Gamebred FC 4 in a bare-knuckle MMA bout against Dillon Cleckler on May 5, 2023.
+He won the fight via knockout in round one.

+Nelson faced former BKFC Heavyweight Champion and UFC veteran Alan Belcher for inaugural Gamebred Bareknuckle MMA Heavyweight Championship at Gamebred Bareknuckle MMA 6 November 10, 2023.
+He lost the fight via split decision.